cmartinezal/REST-API/README.md

 ![Screenshot 2024-10-26 at 20 08 26](https://github.com/user-attachments/assets/b7aeaff7-d539-4096-95a7-9434a981539f)

-There are three groups of enpoints grouped by entity, Users, Superheores and Superpowers.
+There are three groups of endpoints grouped by entity, Users, Superheroes and Superpowers.

 - **Users:** Manages the users that have access to to the secured API endpoints
 - **Superheroes:** Manages the superheroes and their assigned superpowers